-The practice manager aimed to settle complaints in-house and invited patients to speak with them in person to discuss these.
-Information was available about organisations patients could contact if not satisfied with the way the practice dealt with their concerns.
+The practice manager was responsible for dealing with complaints; they aimed to settle complaints in-house.
+Information was available about organisations patients could contact if they were not satisfied with the way the practice dealt with their concerns.

-We looked at comments, compliments and complaints the practice received over the last 12 months.
+We checked two complaints the practice received in the last 12 months.
 These showed the practice responded to concerns appropriately and discussed outcomes with staff to share learning and improve the service.